 Time and Weather

-During the spring, the ice melts, and the temperature warms, allowing blocked routes to reopen and making travel outside Lhasa more comfortable.
+During the spring (April–May), the ice melts, and the temperature warms, allowing blocked routes to reopen and making travel outside Lhasa more comfortable.
 Tibet will reopen to tourists (as it is usually closed to visitors in February and March for Tibetan New Year).
 Spring is an excellent time to visit Tibet if you want to escape the crowds.
 Temperatures range from 5-19 °C (41-66 °F).
-Altitude sickness is a rare occurrence.

-Summer weather is hot during the day and maybe chilly at night.
+Summer weather (June–August) is hot during the day and maybe chilly at night.
 The oxygen concentration of the air is more significant than in previous seasons.
 Even in the rainy season, which lasts from mid-July to the end of August, it may rain at night or for about an hour in the afternoon, so rain is not a significant problem.
-Summer in Tibet is the busiest travel season of the year.
-Summer makes it harder to arrange transportation, lodging, and tickets.
-It’s a good idea to schedule a tour with us at least one month before your trip and let us confirm all of your reservations.
 Temperatures range from 12-24 °C (54-75 °F).
 Altitude sickness risk is minimal.

-Autumn is also a popular travel season in Tibet, with bright skies and mild temperatures.
-Because there is less cloud, it is an excellent season to climb and trek in Tibet.
+Autumn (September–October) is also a popular travel season in Tibet, with bright skies and mild temperatures.
+Because there are fewer clouds, it is an excellent season to climb and trek in Tibet.
 It is also a fantastic time to photograph mountain peaks.
-Temperature ranges from 7–20°C (45–68°F), and altitude sickness is rare.
+Temperature ranges from 7–20°C (45–68°F).

+Winter lasts from November to March.
 Tibet is typically restricted to international visitors for 5 or 6 weeks in February and March.
 In February and March, Tibet Entry Permits are usually not granted.
 Due to the severe snowfall, several routes have been blocked.
-Tibet was closed to international visitors in March 2021.
-Temperature ranges from -5-11°C (23-52°F), and altitude sickness is a real possibility.
+Temperature ranges from -5-11°C (23-52°F).

 The best time to visit